mobilecoinofficial/developer-portal/Content/Overview/0050_Security/0000_Defense.md

 ---
 title: Defense in Depth
 ---
+This defense-in-depth article covers our security strategy for building a digital currency.

 ## Securing Payments at Scale

-MobileCoin is a new secure payments network designed for use in mobile apps.
-We have developed a number of open source software components that work together to deliver a high quality user experience without compromising on security.
-Our goal is to make payments software you'd feel safe using in apps like [Signal](https://signal.org/) and WhatsApp.

-This article introduces our "defense in depth" strategy for building a digital currency that works online like cash works in the real world.
+MobileCoin was built to enable mobile applications like [Signal](https://signal.org/) to send digital payments without compromising on user security.
+Transactions complete in just a few seconds, and all transaction information is kept encrypted end-to-end between the parties involved.

+We will discuss why decentralization is important, how Bitcoin offers digital gold, and why digital gold doesn't work for payments.
+Next, we'll discuss what CryptoNote offers for distributed ledgers, how MobileCoin's ledger further protects users, and how remote attestation can help prove that servers you don't control are running the right software.

-MobileCoin's software is composed of many defensive layers, each providing increased security:
+MobileCoin's software is composed of 7 defensive layers, each providing increased security:

 -   Layer 1: Open-Source